 2016.
 Having got lots of renewal out of the way, we should be in a position to make new artistic ventures.
 A brand new website is on the way with emphasis on the natural, wholesome nature of beer.
 A very characterful lager is maturing (lagering) and will be ready for the summer.
 Wooden hogsheads are arriving for maturing, Temptation, Finchale Abbaye and Diabolus.

 2017.
 The new website is here.
 You are on it!
 Finchale Abbey won an award with the World Beer Awards.
 New markets are opening up with Berlin and Dornbirn.
 White Stout and Temptation feature in the Berlin Beer Week.
 We are making a plum saison that will feature at GBBF 2017.
 Bede’s Chalice won Gold with British Bottlers Institute for the 5th time.
 Black Bishop won a BBI Diploma.
-Diabolus won the GB award for wood aged.
-A new bottling machine is arriving imminently, so we can make more!
+Diabolus won the GB award in The World Beer Awards for wood aged.
+We have a new automated bottling machine.

 Member of SIBA